Share this article

 If you build a brand with solid customer loyalty, you’re off to a good start.
 If you’ve inspired customer loyalty, it means you’ve started earning a reputation for quality.
 Customers aren’t going to give their loyalty to just any brand that incentivizes it, after all.

 This means you’ll get some word-of-mouth marketing off the bat.
 That’s good, since 92% of consumers in a Nielsen survey said they’d take the word of family and friends over conventional advertising.
 But supercharging word-of-mouth marketing requires a systematic approach similar to the way you build your loyalty program.
-Here’s how you can turn that loyalty program into a growth machine.
+Using the right loyalty program software, here’s how you can turn that loyalty program into a growth machine.

 Gather Customer Feedback